goldenstern/MAKEMERICH/Tutorial.md

 ### 3. Why Farm Attention? 👥

-*   **What is Attention?** Attention is the number of players in the game (`Pool Attention`).
-The more players, the larger the `Total Pool`.
-A larger pool means a healthier game and bigger potential wins for everyone.
+*   **What is Attention?** Attention is the number of participants in the system (`Pool Attention`).
+The more participants, the larger the `Total Pool`.
+A larger pool means a healthier system and bigger potential wins for everyone.
 *   **How to Farm:** Click the `Farm Attention` button.
-This will open a share dialog to easily tell your friends or followers about the game.
+This will open a share dialog to easily tell your friends or followers about the system.
-*   **Why it Matters:** By bringing new players, you directly help increase the total pool.
+*   **Why it Matters:** By bringing new participants, you directly help increase the total pool.
 It's a community effort—more attention benefits everyone!